TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 Use the required title and headings in the order shown.
 Remove any optional headings you don’t need.
 In the body, use markdown for all elements, except for the following which use HTML tags: diagnostics/insights, charts, and videos..-->

-# Template in progress! | Internal-only title required for internal reference
+# Template in progress!

+## Internal-only title required for internal reference
 <br> <!--Insert a blank line after every heading-->

 ## Title <!--Required.
 Level 2 heading that describes the article contents.
-Capitalize only the first word and product names (i.e., use sentence capitalization).
+Capitalize only the first word and product names (i.e., use sentence capitalization).-->
 <br> <!--Insert a blank line after every heading-->

 **Problem statement/article summary**